todordev/CrowdFundingPayment-Coinbase/README.md

-CrowdFunding Payment - Coinbase
+Crowdfunding Payment - Coinbase
 ==========================
-( Version 1.13 )
+( Version 2.0 )
 - - -

-This is a Bitcoin payment plugin for CrowdFunding which provides a possibility for payment via Coinbase.
+This is a Bitcoin payment plugin for Crowdfunding which provides a possibility for payment via Coinbase.

 Changelog
 ---------